Narryna

 Architect: Edward Winch (1830s)

-Narryna is an 1830s merchant’s house and collection that tells the story of early colonial life in Hobart.
-The fine Georgian town house was built by seafarer, Captain Andrew Haig who built warehouses facing Salamanca Place in 1834.
-Narryna has had an adventurous life as a home to large families, boarding house, hospital and museum.
-Step into Narryna for a rich experience of Tasmania’s social history, art and design traditions.
+Narryna is an 1830s merchant’s house and collection of historical items that tells the story of early colonial life in Hobart.
+The fine Georgian town house was built by seafarer Captain Andrew Haig who also built warehouses facing Salamanca Place in 1834.
+Narryna has had an adventurous life as a home to large families, a boarding house, hospital and now a museum.

 Location